- Kogenate FS is a recombinant factor VIII therapy used to treat and prevent bleeding in those with hemophilia A.

 Usage or Indication

-Kogenate FS is typically prescribed to children and adults with hemophilia A who either lack coagulation factor VIII or have a lower-than-normal level.
-The Food and Drug Administration (FDA) has approved Kogenate FS to be used in the following circumstances in people with hemophilia A:
+Kogenate is typically prescribed to children and adults with hemophilia A who either lack coagulation factor VIII or have a lower-than-normal level.

-- To treat bleeding episodes when they occur
+- To treat bleeding episodes when they occur.

 - To prevent or reduce the chances of bleeding episodes in adults with hemophilia A.

-Kogenate FS should NOT be used to treat von Willebrand disease because it does not contain von Willebrand factor.
+Kogenate should NOT be used to treat von Willebrand disease because it does not contain von Willebrand factor.

 Mode of Action